deeved-hiuston-brisa/ion-up/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.10.

-To run this project, You will need to use [node v.20.10.0](https://nodejs.org/en/)
+To run this project, you will need to use [node v.20.10.0](https://nodejs.org/en/)

 ## Development server